unclecode/listen-cli/README.md

-# 🎙️ YouTube Audio Transcriber
+# 🎤 Super-Fast Whisper Server on Colab

+## Set Up Your Own Super-Fast Whisper Server on Colab! 🚀

+In this repo, I show you how to set up your own open source whisper server, especially text models, running on Colab and use it everywhere!

-Welcome to the **YouTube Audio Transcriber**!
-This handy script allows you to transcribe audio from various sources including microphone input, audio files, and YouTube videos.
-It's powered by FastAPI and Groq for high-quality transcriptions. 🌟
+Alsi I made this handy script allows you to transcribe audio from various sources including microphone input, audio files, and YouTube videos. 🌟

 ## 🎥 Example: The Hunt for Gollum